HMS Neptune (20): Operational history

 Neptune was the first British ship to spot the Italian Fleet in the battle of Calabria, on 9 July 1940, marking also the first time since the Napoleonic Wars that the Mediterranean Fleet received the signal "enemy battle fleet in sight".
 During the subsequent engagement, she was hit by the Italian light cruiser Giuseppe Garibaldi.
-The 6-inch shell splinters damaged her floatplane beyond repair, its wreckage being thrown into the sea.
-Minutes later her main guns struck the heavy cruiser Bolzano three times, inflicting some damage on her torpedo room, below the waterline and the "B" turret.
+The 6-inch shell splinters struck the aircraft catapult and damaged her floatplane beyond repair, its wreckage being thrown into the sea.
+Minutes later, Neptune's main guns scored three hits on the heavy cruiser Bolzano, inflicting some damage on her torpedo room, below the waterline and the "B" turret.

 During 1941, she led Force K, a raiding squadron of cruisers.
 Their task was to intercept and destroy German and Italian convoys en route to Libya.
 The convoys were supplying Rommel's Afrika Korps in North Africa with troops and equipment.

 Sinking

 Force K was sent out on 18 December 1941, to intercept a convoy bound for Tripoli, right after the brief fleet engagement at sunset known as First Battle of Sirte.

 On the night of 19–20 December, Neptune, leading the line, struck two mines, part of an Italian minefield laid by an Italian cruiser force in June 1941.
 The first struck the anti-mine screen, causing no damage.
 The second struck the bow hull.
 The other cruisers present, Aurora and Penelope, also struck mines.

 While reversing out of the minefield, Neptune struck a third mine, which took off her propellers and left her dead in the water.
 Aurora was unable to render assistance as she was already down to 10 kn and needed to turn back to Malta.
 Penelope was also unable to assist.

 The destroyers Kandahar and Lively were sent into the minefield to attempt a tow.
 The former struck a mine and began drifting.
 Neptune then signalled for Lively to keep clear.
-(Kandahar was later evacuated and scuttled with a torpedo by the destroyer Jaguar, to prevent her capture.)
+Kandahar was later evacuated and scuttled with a torpedo by the destroyer Jaguar, to prevent her capture.

 Neptune hit a fourth mine and quickly capsized, killing 737 crew members.
-The other 30 initially survived the sinking but they too died.
+Initially some 30 others survived the sinking, but they also died of wounds and exposure in the subsequent days.
 As a result, only one was still alive when their carley float was picked up five days later by the Italian torpedo boat Generale Achille Papa.
 The sole survivor, Norman Walton, spent 15 months in an Italian prisoner of war camp.
 In 1991, Walton travelled to the small city of Nelson, New Zealand, to unveil a memorial to Neptune.
-Of the 736 that perished, 150 were New Zealand sailors, including four from Nelson.
+Of the 764 that perished, 150 were New Zealand sailors, including four from Nelson.
 A memorial service to Neptune and her crew is held each year in Nelson.